hackclub/outernet/README.md

 #### The Internet

-* General description from Reese
+The spaces we were using for hacking had internet access, powered by the [OuterLAN](https://github.com/hackclub/outerlan) guild. _[...general description from LAN team]_

 #### Workshops & Lightning Talks

-* General description from Arav
+We wanted our hacking spaces to also serve as spaces for learning and picking up new skills.
+Throughout the weekend, we hosted a collection of workshops around the camp and had daily lightning talk sessions. _[...general description from Arav]_

-* Link to workshops-and-lightning-talks
+Every workshop and lightning talk's outline can be found in [/workshops-and-lightning-talks](/workshops-and-lightning-talks).

 ### Providing Inspiration

-We needed create the expectation amongst attendees that Outernet would be a technical event.
+We needed to create the expectation amongst attendees that Outernet would be a technical event.

 ### The End Goal: Shipping & Demos